South Deering assessor & market data

 Investors active in South Deering often also work in South Chicago, East Side, Hegewisch.

-South Deering investor financing FAQ
+South Deering investor FAQ

 Yes.
 South Deering is a regularly-served market for investor financing lending.
 Most national hard money and private money lenders that operate in Chicago will quote on properties here.
 Specific underwriting depends on the deal — purchase price, after-repair value, rehab budget, and your investor experience.
 Typical max LTV runs up to 80% of ARV.